-The aim of this committee is to create networking opportunities and enhance the employability skills of students.
-Workshops tailored to the latest recruitment trends, job-hunting tools and marketing to potential employers will be organized by the committee.
-The range of topics may include interview skills, effective LinkedIn profiles, how to network and promote yourself and how to write a successful CV and selection criteria.
+The committee creates networking opportunities to enhance the employability skills of students.
+Workshops explore the latest recruitment trends, job-hunting methods and marketing tools for potential employers.
+The range of topics may include interview skills, LinkedIn profiles, how to network and how to write a successful CV and selection criteria.